 I’d hate for it to become the new “thing.”
 “Hey-your kid has autism?
 Get a GPS device for him!”

-Safety is of utmost importance, but let’s not lose sight of self-determination.
+Safety for kids with autism is extremely important.
+But let’s not lose sight of self-determination.
 I hope you find peace in your households.